 We all have been there when we wanted to copy some content from one application to somewhere else and feeling extremely frustrated during the process of establishing it.
 The traditional method is to hold down the content and place the content you need to copy between two grabbers.
 Placing the grabber in the exact position you want to, is a real pain as the text sizes are always going to be of pinch size.

 The frustration reaches the zenith if the particular application has disabled the option to grab the content altogether.
 This phenomenon is on the rise among apps as they are in a constant race with each other, that they don’t want to be on common ground.

 Editor’s Note: Please see the updated version of this article to copy and paste text and data from Android to Windows here: How to Copy Text, Emoji & URL from Android to PC

 The loss is the end-users’ who gets caught in the middle of the app tug-of-war.
 The number of apps that cannot talk to each other is growing day by day.

 The Garage, Microsoft’s initiative to promote experimental ideas that produced Arrow Launcher, Sprightly, etc. have produced another app.
 This particular app could be groundbreaking to the users’ aforesaid issue, by launching Clip Layer.

 Clip Layer has a simple to understand working methodology.
 It applies a universal overlay over any screen it is called on.
 You can select whatever information you want to copy by this method.

 Step 1: Install Clip Layer App from Play Store

-Once you complete installation of Clip Layer from Play Store you are required to change your Assist App to Clip Layer.
+Once you complete the installation of Clip Layer from Play Store you are required to change your Assist App to Clip Layer.

 On most of the Android Devices, Google Assist is the default Assist app.
-You have to select Clip Layer as default, assist app by tapping on assist app and choosing Clip Layer.
+You have to select Clip Layer as default, assist app by tapping on assist app, and choosing Clip Layer.